BhaalM/stuff/simple_nwnxee_tutorial.md

 Since we are interested in a creature property we should start looking at files with "creature" in its name: the basic creature properties are defined in the file "CNWSCreature.hpp", its stats are defined in "CNWSCreatureStats.hpp", its appearance in CNWSCreatureAppearanceInfo.hpp...

 In our case, the CNWSCreature.hpp header defines the CNWSCreature structure, based on the more general CNWSObject.
 Basically all the creatures we encounter in a game are defined with this structure.
-If you look at the beggining of its definition you'll see a field named "m_nDecayTime":
+If you look at the begining of its definition you'll see a field named "m_nDecayTime":

 ```C
 struct CNWSCreature